ExtPoint/project-boilerplate/app/file/README.md

 ## Add file field to model (one file)

-1. Add string(36) attribute to model
+1. Add int attribute to model
 2. Add field to form:

 ```php